ospluscode/nukeUtils/README.md

 #
 --------------------------------
 #Timelog Tool
-Timelog tool record the exact time that a user spends on each shot.
+Records the exact time that a user spends on each shot.
 It also take the idle time into account.
 Comes with a UI